nschlia/ffmpegfs/INSTALL.md

 You are probably missing out on pkg-config, either it is not installed or not in path. "apt-get install pkg-config" (on Debian or equivalent on other Linux distributions) should help.

+*If the videotag.php script does not work under PHP7*

+The script runs fine under PHP5, but when upgrading to PHP7 (or using PHP7) it suddenly stops showing the list of files.

+Check the Apache2 error.log, you migh see this:

+"PHP Fatal error:  Uncaught Error: Call to undefined function utf8_encode() in index.php"

+This is because for some reason utf8_encode() has been moved to the XML library.
+Just do:

+    apt-get install php7.0-xml
+    systemctl restart apache2

+And your troubles should be gone.